GeneralBots/botbook/src/08-config/sms-providers.md

 ## Summary

-SMS messaging in General Bots supports multiple providers with a unified interface.
-Configure your preferred provider in `config.csv`, then use the `SEND SMS` keyword in your BASIC scripts.
+SMS messaging in General Bots supports multiple providers with a unified interface and priority levels.
+Configure your preferred provider in `config.csv`, set a default priority with `sms-default-priority`, then use the `SEND SMS` keyword in your BASIC scripts.

+Priority levels allow you to:
+- Use `low` for cost-effective promotional messages
+- Use `normal` for standard notifications
+- Use `high` for important transactional messages
+- Use `urgent` for critical time-sensitive alerts

 For production, configure fallback providers and implement proper error handling to ensure message delivery.